 Famed golfer Charles "Chick" Evans, Jr. grew up in the Chicago area in the early 1900s.
 Evans earned money by caddying at the local country club.
 Wanting to go to college, he found that he could not afford it, nor was there anyone to help him.
 In 1916, Evans won both the US Amateur and the US Open golf tournaments, and with the victories came considerable wealth and fame.
 Determined to help others in his former situation, he started the Evans Scholars Foundation.
 It is currently one of the country’s largest, privately funded scholarship programs.

 Supported by the Western Golf Association, the Chick Evans Caddie Scholarship provides full housing and tuition to deserving caddies across the country.
 Currently, 965 caddies are attending college on scholarship; there are more than 10,600 Evans Alumni worldwide.
 Most Evans Scholars attend one of the 14 universities where the Foundation owns and operates a Scholarship House.

 The Evans Scholars Program is funded by contributions from more than 32,000 supporters nationwide, as well as Evans Scholars Alumni and proceeds from the BMW Championship.
-Portland Public Golf manager John Zoller is a proud Evans Scholar Alum.
+Former Portland Parks Golf manager John Zoller is a proud Evans Scholar Alum.

 The requirements for an Evans Scholar are based on financial need, good citizenship and being a top student and caddie.

 For more information, visit the Western Golf Association Evans Scholarship Foundation website.